ISSUIUC/ISS-PCB/HOW-TO.md

 ### **Trace Sizing**

-Trace sizing is important when dealing with various voltages
+Trace sizing is determined based on estimated current and voltage the trace will experience.

 - For regular digital signal lines we use: 0.127 mm for trace width